johankaito/reward-relay/WEEK_1_PLAN.md

 **Traditional MVP approach**: Build full tracking system → then use it **Your approach**: Build what you need TODAY → then add features

+**Validation-first, mobile-later**:
+- Ship the fastest possible web version (Next.js) to validate the decision flow
+- Add only lightweight choices that keep a mobile swap possible later
+- Do **not** add mobile-specific complexity in Week 1

+**Lightweight future-proofing (no extra time cost)**:
+- Keep business logic in plain TS modules (e.g. `lib/`) instead of React components
+- Keep data access in a thin client module (e.g. `lib/supabase.ts`)
+- Favor simple responsive UI patterns (1-column on mobile, 2-column on desktop)
+- Use clean Supabase schemas (portable to any client)

 **What You Need RIGHT NOW**:
 1. ✅ Track your current 2 cards (AMEX + one other)
 2. ✅ See when you last churned